 You are now ready to go home.
 Hopefully, you would have had some fun and will want to come back for more!
 Regularly, we go for a swift drink after training so if you hear the word “pub” being mentionned while we are getting changed, please feel welcome to join us!

 The first session is free.
 You try before you buy.
 Subsequently, the cost is £5.00 for adults and £3.00 for under 18, students and unemployed.
-Once you have decided Aikido is for you, you will need to buy a gi and join the All England Tomiki Aikido Federation (“Zen Eikoku Tomiki Aikido Renmei” or ZETAR).
+Once you have decided Aikido is for you, you will need to buy a gi and join the British Aikido Association.
 Don’t worry, you don’t have to decide straight away, for the first few sessions, you’ll be covered by the club’s insurance.
 We prefer to give you time to make your mind up, and we believe that one session is not enough.

 For more information, we also recommend the following guide: